naijagamerx/share-website/README.md

 - For XAMPP, it looks in `c:/xampp/htdocs/` (Windows) or `/opt/lampp/htdocs/` (Linux)

 If you have either of these installed, SiteShare will show you a list of available websites when you run it without specifying a directory.

+### PHP Support

+SiteShare can now process PHP files by proxying requests to your local MAMP/XAMPP server:

+1. Make sure MAMP or XAMPP is running
+2. Run SiteShare with the `--php` flag: `python share_website.py --php`
+3. SiteShare will automatically detect your PHP server and proxy requests to it

+This allows you to view and interact with PHP-based websites on other devices, including:
+- WordPress sites
+- PHP applications
+- Dynamic websites with database connections

+> **Note:** PHP mode requires that you have MAMP, XAMPP, or another PHP server running locally.

 ## Troubleshooting